- Education and Science»

 "Better weight than wisdom a wayfarer cannot carry.
 The poor man's strength away from home is worth more than wealth".

-Ride the mare, see her tail flow free in the wind astern
+Ride the mare's tail, see it flow free in the wind astern

 There is nothing on the preserved ships...